aws-samples/aws-gateway-load-balancer-tunnel-handler/README.md

 In the directory with the source code, do ```cmake3 .; make``` to build.
 This code works with both Intel and Graviton-based architectures.

+**This version requires the Boost libraries, version 1.83.0 or greater.** This tends to be a newer version than available on distributions (for example, at time of writing, 1.75 is available in AL2023).
+You may need to go to https://www.boost.org/, download, and install a newer version than what's available in the repositories

 ## Usage
 For Linux, the application requires CAP_NET_ADMIN capability to create the tunnel interfaces along with the example helper scripts.